 CIAP — Centre for Institutional Analysis and Planning.

-Institutional Survey — A survey conducted by a University Unit or its subsidiaries, or by a third-party under the direction of the University for an Administrative Purpose, and directed towards a sample or population of the University.
+Institutional Survey — A Survey conducted by a University unit or its subsidiaries, or by a third party under the direction of the University, for an Administrative Purpose and directed towards a sample or population of the University.
 University populations include prospective students, current students, employees, alumni, or other stakeholders.
 For the purpose of this policy, focus groups, interviews, votes, registration forms, and forms to manage or inventory operational activities and practices are not included in the definition of an Institutional Survey.

 ISOC — Institutional Survey Oversight Committee, whose Terms of Reference are here.